michalsn/australian-suburbs/README.md

 * data
 	* MySQL table with suburbs - there is a lots of additional data though
 	* CSV file with the same data as above
+	* JSON file with the same data as above
 * GeoJSON
 	* Geometric data for suburbs
 	* Geometric data for postcodes